infinum/eightshift-docs/docs/advanced/aliases.md

 ## EightshiftBlocksDynamicImport

-To get (require) all the files using `require.context`  method, we created a helper located [here](https://github.com/infinum/eightshift-frontend-libs/blob/develop/scripts/dynamic-import.js).
+To get (require) all the files using the `require.context` method, we created a helper located [here](https://github.com/infinum/eightshift-frontend-libs/blob/develop/scripts/dynamic-import.js).

-It finds all files recursively in the folder using regex.
-This example will require all `assets/index.js` files inside the `custom` folder, so there is no need to add the files to the build manually.
+It will find all files recursively in the folder using a regex.
+The following example will require all `assets/index.js` files inside the `custom` folder, so there is no need to add the files to the build manually.

 ```js
 import { dynamicImport } from 'EightshiftBlocksDynamicImport';